 - Review the rules of the cemetery and know your rights concerning damaged merchandise, operating hours and flower placement.

 - All veterans, and their spouses and dependent children, are entitled to a free burial in a national cemetery and a grave marker.
-Contact the Department of Veterans Affairs at 800-827-1000 or through their web site for more information.
+Contact the Department of Veterans Affairs (VA) at 800-827-1000 or through their website for more information.
+In addition the State of Georgia, through the Georgia Department of Veterans Service, operates two state veterans cemeteries that are part of the VA’s National Cemetery System.
+These State of Georgia veterans cemeteries are located in Glennville, Georgia (912-654-5398 or email@example.com) and in Milledgeville, Georgia (478-445-3363 or firstname.lastname@example.org).

-- For more information on funeral planning, contact the American Association of Retired Persons (AARP) and the Funeral Compliance Alliance.
+- For more information on funeral planning, contact the American Association of Retired Persons (AARP) and the Funeral Consumers Alliance.

 Avoiding funeral scams